Elective Home Education Hub

 Further information on how the EHE team works with families and fulfils its duty please contact the team at ehe@southend.gov.uk or by the contact details on the 'who's listening' tab.

-EHE Hubs
+EHE Team Drop-In Hubs

 The EHE team offer parent/carer drop-in sessions at Libraries and Family Centres across Southend City.
 Why not drop in and see us?